Pro Metabolic Muffins (30g Protein, Gluten Free)

 INGREDIENTS & NOTES

-Pro Metabolic Muffin Ingredients like flour, an egg, and maple syrup arranged in bowls on a wooden table
+Pro Metabolic Muffin Ingredients like flour, egg, and maple syrup arranged in bowls on a wooden table

 Clockwise from the top left: panela, whey protein powder, gelatin, oat flour, baking powder, salt, egg, milk, unsweetened apple sauce, maple syrup, coconut oil, and blueberries.
 Not pictured: vanilla extract, apple cider vinegar.